WebSpellChecker/wproofreader-docker/README.md

 * `-t` assign a tag name `webspellchecker/wproofreader`.
 * `--build-arg ssl=true` the argument indicates if to use the SSL connection.
 Otherwise, just omit this option or use `false` as a value.
-* `--build-arg USER_ID=YOUR_USER_ID` the argument set user with YOUR_USER_ID as default in the container.
-You can skip the argument in this case default user with id 2000 will be used.
+* `--build-arg USER_ID=YOUR_USER_ID` the argument sets a user ID for the default user in the container.
+If not specified, the default USER_ID=2000.
-* `--build-arg GROUP_ID=YOUR_GROUP_ID` the argument set user with YOUR_GROUP_ID as default in the container.
-You can skip the argument in this case default user with group id 2000 will be used.
+* `--build-arg GROUP_ID=YOUR_GROUP_ID` the argument sets a user group ID for the default user in the container.
+If not specified, the default GROUP_ID=2000.
 * `<Dockerfile_name>` a Dockerfile name, e.g. `Dockerfile` or `DockerfileCentOS`.
 * `<path_to_Dockerfile_directory>` the path to a Dockerfile directory, not to Dockerfile itself.
 If a Dockerfile is in the same directory, e.g. `/wproofreader-docker/`, you need to use to use `.` instead of the path.

+For example:

 ```
-docker build -t webspellchecker/wproofreader --build-arg ssl=true -f Dockerfile .
+docker build -t webspellchecker/wproofreader --build-arg ssl=true --build-arg USER_ID=2001 --build-arg GROUP_ID=2001 -f Dockerfile .
 ```

 ## Create and run Docker container